 Planting & Care

-Watering: Water the Wintergreen Boxwood deeply to ensure the roots are getting adequate moisture.
-The soil should stay moist but not saturated as this can lead to root rot.
-Once it has established it will need a weekly watering during periods of drought or extreme heat.
+2. Watering: Water deeply to ensure the roots are getting adequate moisture (generally one or two waterings per week will suffice).
+Once the Wintergreen is established, it will need a weekly watering during periods of drought or extreme heat.

 |Amount of Order||Shipping Charge|